jfloff/alpine-python/README.md

 ## License
 The code in this repository, unless otherwise noted, is MIT licensed.
 See the `LICENSE` file in this repository.

-## TODO
-At this moment with Alpine APK we are not able to install previous packages versions, i.e., its virtually impossible to provide multiple versions of Python.
-This is limits us to only provide the latest `python3` package that's available in Alpine APK.

-Ideally we would support a solution like the official `python` images does (see example [here](https://github.com/docker-library/python/blob/master/3.4/alpine/Dockerfile)), where the specific Python version is downloaded and compiled.
-Yet, I don't want to follow the pitfall of copy-pasting that solution, otherwise we end up with almost the same image. ***I'm requesting PRs on this issue, either by optimizing official solution, or other.***